 - Compiles and generates statistical and narrative reports to summarize the findings of analysis work

 - Performs related duties as required

 TRAVEL AND SCHEDULE: Travel outside Chicago is not required.
-Work schedule is between 8:30am-5:00pm M-F.
+Standard work hours are 8:30am-4:30pm, flexibility permitted.

 RESIDENCY REQUIREMENT: Employees must be a resident of the City of Chicago and proof of residency is required at the commencement of employment.